a-nikolaev/a-nikolaev.github.io/fp/projects/index.markdown

 **Functional style:**
-Your implementation should use only functional aspects of the language (modules List, Map, Set, and String should be your main data structure, together with varaint types, tuples, and immutable records).
+Your implementation should use only functional aspects of the language (modules List, Map, Set, and String should be your main data structure, together with variant types, tuples, and immutable records).
 You still can use libraries that work in the imperative fashion with hidden mutable state, however your own code should stay functional or mostly functional.

 <center><img src="https://i.imgur.com/pA52XaK.png" /></center>